BZoennchen/supercollider-book/chapters/preamble/heidegger.md

 For example, how does the newest iPhone, with its ability to take more refined pictures, contribute to a "better" society?
 The existence of the iPhone and the pressure to create appealing pictures for our profiles prompts many to purchase and use it.
 This, in turn, increases the demand for memory and computation, subsequently escalating the need for earthly materials.
 Many would probably be content if that new phone didn't exist, primarily because they need it only because it exists, not because they truly desire it.

-I argue that our understanding of progress being equivalent to technological progress in the form of more and "better" technology is more a question of faith than an envisioned future based on some justification.
+I argue that our understanding of progress being equivalent to technological progress in the form of more and "better" technology is more a question of faith than an envisioned future based on rigid justifications.
 Luhmann might point out that *technological progress* is a *value* stabilized via communication.
 We communicate about the installation of nuclear power plants and buy new gadgets which is a kind of communication.
 However, this does not explain why we believe in this *value*.